orbit/orbit/orbit-project-structure.md

 ----------

-Orbit is organized into a set of folders which contain the high level systems
+Orbit is organized into a set of folders which contain the high level systems.

 <table>